oicr-gsi/vidarr/built-ins.md

     "type": "oneOf"

 This will allow the user to select which provision to use by an algebraic data type.
-Any files referenced by a Vidarr ID will use the provisioner specified by `"internal"`.
+Any files referenced by a Víðarr ID will use the provisioner specified by `"internal"`.

 This provision will only handle an input format if all the provisioners can